Navy of the Order of Saint John

 The navy of the Order of Saint John, also known as the Maltese Navy, was the navy of the Knights Hospitaller.
 Established in the Middle Ages during the 12th century, it moved to Hospitaller Malta in 1530 and reached its peak in the 1680s under the direction of Grand Master Gregorio Carafa.

+The navy won especial renown during the wars against the Ottoman Empire in the 16th century, often acting in cooperation with the Spanish navy.
+It was dedicated to protect Christian shipping from Barbary corsairs, as well as to engage in their own privateering activities against Muslim nations, the Maltese Corso.
 The navy was disbanded following the French invasion of Malta in 1798, and its ships were incorporated into the French Navy.

 History

 Middle Ages

 The Knights Hospitaller were established in around 1099 to take care of pilgrims in the Holy Land.
 The Order was sanctioned by a papal bull in 1113, and eventually its role changed to include the defence of pilgrims as well.
 By the mid-12th century, the Order had purchased its first transport ships.
 Eventually, it began building its own ships, and had a shipyard in Acre.
 In the 1280s, the Order sent some ships to support the Aragonese Crusade.

 Following the loss of Acre in 1291, the Hospitallers moved to Cyprus.
 Pope Nicholas IV encouraged the Hospitallers and other military orders such as the Knights Templar to build their own fleets, in order to enforce an embargo on Egypt.
 In December 1291, the Pope demanded that half of the Order's income in Europe was to be used to build up the fleet, and in January 1292, the Pope authorised the Order to use their new galleys to defend the Armenian Kingdom of Cilicia.

 The first reference to an admiral of the Hospitaller fleet dates back to 1299.
 By 1306, the Order had drastically adapted to naval warfare, and it was beginning to become a maritime power.